amnah/yii-bootstrap-starter-theme/readme.md

 ## Installation

-Put the files into the Yii application at **themes/kbootstrap/**
+* Extract files into the Yii application at **themes/kbootstrap/**

 ## Usage

-Add theme info into main configuration
+* Add theme info into main configuration

 ```php
 return array(